Inera-Software/Beta-V1/README.md

 # INERA SOFTWARE QUICK-IS BETA V.1

-Welcome to INERA SOFTWARE QUICK-IS BETA V.1, an intelligent Business Intelligence (BI) platform designed to transform your business data into actionable insights.
-This application leverages generative AI to provide data analysis, forecasting, and automated document generation, helping you make smarter, data-driven decisions.
+Welcome to INERA SOFTWARE QUICK-IS BETA V.1, a Business Intelligence (BI) platform designed to transform your business data into actionable insights.
+This application provides data analysis, forecasting, and automated document generation to help you make smarter, data-driven decisions.

 ## Core Features

-- **AI-Powered Data Analysis**: Upload your business data (CSV, XLSX) and receive high-level insights, key trends, and potential issues identified by our generative AI.
+- **Data Analysis**: Upload your business data (CSV, XLSX) to analyze and visualize key trends.
 - **Advanced Analytics Suite**: Dive deep into your data with a comprehensive set of tools:
     - **Forecasting Analyst**: Predict future sales, customer behavior, and inventory needs.
-    - **Problem & Suggestion Engine**: Automatically identifies business problems from your data and provides AI-powered solutions.
+    - **Problem & Suggestion Engine**: Identifies business problems from your data and provides solutions.
     - **Visuals & Dashboards**: Create custom charts, KPIs, and interactive dashboards to monitor performance.
     - **Audit Zone**: Access a tailored compliance dashboard with company-specific rules, laws, and regulatory updates.
 - **Automated Document Generation**: Create professionally formatted documents like Business Requirement Documents (BRDs) and presentations (PPTs) directly from your data and analyses.
 - **Collaboration & Sharing**: Securely share insights, reports, and daily updates with your team.
-- **Multi-faceted Signup Flow**: A guided, multi-step onboarding process for both Admins and Employees, featuring manual and AI-assisted setup options.
 - **Cloud Integration**: Connect to cloud data sources to streamline your data pipeline (feature in development).

 ## Getting Started